-Individual trustees are often well-meaning family members and/or friends of the family.
+Individual trustees are often well meaning family members and/ or friends of the family.
 They often have little or no experience with trusts.
-Prior to funding the special needs trust, the trustee must obtain a tax identification number from the IRS.
+Prior to funding the special needs trust, the trustee must obtain a tax identification number from the Internal Revenue Service.
 This number should be used in opening all trust accounts.
-A tax identification number must even be used for self settled special needs trusts that are considered "grantor" trusts.
-If the Social Security number of the beneficiary of a self settled special needs trust is used, the beneficiary may lose government benefits.
-The individual trustee should not use his or her own Social Security number when opening an account to avoid income tax consequences.
+A tax identification number must even be used for self funded special needs trusts which are considered "grantor" trusts.
+If the social security number of the beneficiary of a self settled special needs trust is used, the beneficiary may lose government benefits.
+The individual trustee should not use his or her own social security number when opening account to avoid income tax consequences.